-International District Chairs oversee the local interview process for incoming freshmen.
+International Scholarship Chairs oversee the local interview process for incoming freshmen.
 The position requires collaboration with fellow alumni, applicants, and the Alumni Scholarships Department at the Cal Alumni Association (CAA).
-International interviews will be conducted virtually, in person, or both, depending on finalists’ proximity to the District Chair.
+International interviews will be conducted virtually, in person, or both, depending on finalists’ proximity to the Scholarship Chair.

 - Cal alumna or alumnus in good standing with the Alumni Scholarships Department and Cal Alumni Association.

 - Resident of one of the countries in your district.

 - Light availability (1-2 hours per week, fluctuating) from March through May 2019.

 - Increased availability (1-3 hours per week, fluctuating) from June through July, 2019 (Note: time required varies greatly depending on district and number of finalists to interview.
 Most international districts do not usually yield a high volume of interviews, but the numbers fluctuates from year to year).

 - Experience using Skype, FaceTime, and/or Google Hangouts and ability to connect reliably to the internet.

 - Ability to secure a venue for interviews if in-person interviews are logistically feasible in your district.
 Note: CAA does not provide funding.

 - Availability to host interview event(s)—virtual and/or in-person—between June and July 2019.

 - Recruit local alumni volunteers.